auth0/docs/articles/videos/get-started/index.md

 ---
-description: Videos that describe how to implement Auth0 features with your applications.
+description: Videos that describe how to get started implementing Auth0 features with your applications.
 ---
-# Implementation Videos
+# Getting Started Videos

-Welcome to Auth0's Implementation!
-This video series will help you make sense of OAuth, OpenID Connect, and many pieces that come together to make authentication and delegated authorization happen.
-This series of videos is the lecture portion of our new hire orientation for engineers.
+Welcome to Auth0's Get Started video series that will help you understand the basics of implementing Auth0 features.

 1. [Architecture: Your Tenant](/videos/01_architecture-your-tenant)
 2. [Provision: User Stores](/videos/02_provision-user-stores)